Sodium-Hydrogen/OctoPrint-Power-Management/README.md

 <br>
 I used [this relay].
 <br>
-Cut the live wire from the power cable and connect it to COM and NO. Leave the others untouched.
+Cut the live wire (black) from the power cable and connect it to COM and NO. Leave the others untouched (white and green).
 <br>
 Connect the VCC to one of the RPi's 3.3v pins and GND to the RPi's ground pin.
 <br>